n1t5ua5/code-journal/journal.md

 # Thursday, 02/01/2024

 I finished my first week of college today!
 It was mostly just a process of getting setup for the semester so it wasn't too difficult but it happened thankfully.
-Afterwards I re-started the debugging process for that ol' project of mine by talking with a colleague about it & he reminded me of the importance of checking which version my atlas cluster was using.
-I logged back into MongoDB & low & behold, the first thing in the dashboard shows how the project was paused due to inactivity... so I clicked resume, waited for it to reboot & then I rebuilt my own project using docker-compose up --build in my terminal.
+Afterwards I re-started the debugging process for that ol' soccer project of mine by talking with a colleague about the TypeError I keep encountering & he reminded me of the importance of checking which version my atlas cluster was using.
+I logged back into MongoDB & low & behold, the first thing in the dashboard shows how the project was paused due to inactivity... so I clicked resume, waited for it to reboot, selected a few options to re-sinstall the proper drivers & then I rebuilt my own project using docker-compose up --build in my terminal to see the results.

 # Wednesday, 01/31/2024